ywamsendai/ywamsendai-docs/docs/community/commitments.md

 ### DTS

-It is necessary to have completed a YWAM DTS in order be a full-time YWAMer anywhere in the world.
+It is necessary to have completed a YWAM DTS in order be a YWAM staff anywhere in the world.

 ### YWAM Purpose, Beliefs & Values